FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Methodology

 This limitation motivates the design of \textit{entangled representations}, a novel form of client knowledge that, unlike prototypes, integrates representations from distinct categories.
 Specifically, each client assigns a normalized random weight to each local representation.
-Those weights are then used to aggregate the local representations into a single entangled representation and the corresponding one-hot label encodings into an entangled-label encoding.
-The entangled representation and entangled-label encoding are subsequently uploaded to the server to train the global classifier.
+Those weights are then used to aggregate both the local representations and the corresponding one-hot label encodings into an entangled representation and an entangled-label encoding, respectively.
+Both are subsequently uploaded to the server to train the global classifier.
 During training, the entangled-label encodings provide cross-category supervision signals, and the weights are re-sampled in each communication round to introduce diversity.
-This helps the global classifier avoid overconfidence in any single category and promotes smoother decision boundaries (as exemplified in the right of \cref{fig:Motivation}).
-As a result, training the global classifier on entangled representations may yield better performance compared to using prototypes, as also suggested by our empirical observation in \cref{fig:Motivation}.
-Furthermore, the entangled representation increases the difficulty of representation inversion attacks by blending all local representations into a single cross-category, entangled representation, while uploading only one entangled representation per client further reduces communication overhead.
-In summary, the entangled representations provide effective, privacy-aware, and lightweight client knowledge, forming the FedRE's foundation.
+This enables the global classifier avoid overconfidence in any single category and promotes smoother decision boundaries (as exemplified in the right of \cref{fig:Motivation}).
+Consequently, training the global classifier on entangled representations may lead to better performance than using prototypes.
+Furthermore, the entangled representation increases the difficulty of representation inversion attacks by blending all local representations into a single entangled representation, while uploading only one entangled representation per client further reduces communication overhead.
+As a result, entangled representations provide effective, privacy-aware, and lightweight client knowledge, forming the foundation of FedRE.
 Next, we detail the FedRE.